AdobeDocs/experience-platform.en/help/edge/personalization/adobe-target/target-overview.md

 ## Terminology

-__Decisions:__ In [!DNL Target], decisions correlate to the experience that is selected from an Activity.
+__Propositions:__ In [!DNL Target], propositions correlate to the experience that is selected from an Activity.

 __Schema:__ The schema of a decision is the type of offer in [!DNL Target].